The Significance of Patient-Centered Care in Behavioral Health

 • Training programs that promote interdisciplinary teamwork and understanding.

-See also Cultural Competence in Behavioral Health Services
+See also Gender and Sexual Diversity in Behavioral Health Care

 Co-Location of Services